 - Five topics covered by student loan counseling

-If previously you had applied for any direct subsidized or direct unsubsidized federal loans then you don’t need to complete the entrance counseling session again for a federal loan.
+If previously you had applied for any direct subsidized or direct unsubsidized federal loans, you wouldn’t need to complete the entrance counseling session again for a federal loan.

 Entrance counseling is compulsory because if you hadn’t taken any loan previously or it’s your first time when you are applying for the loan.
 So, in the entrance counseling, you are guided thoroughly about the federal loan.
 It’s benefits, terms and conditions are explained in detail.